 Why a blog?
 Because I am an artist who writes.
-My visual art takes damaged photos, drawings, and short pieces of writing, to turn them into books, prints and installations that relate to moments of personal narrative.
-Some of that is my own personal narrative, based on my childhood in an English mining town.
-Some of the work is inspired by the personal narrative of others, such as my wife's grandfather, a Korean missionary who left an archive of 1920s Kodak photos and letters.
+My visual art takes half-remembered moments from a childhood in an English mining town which I turn into books, prints and installations.
 I also love art and writing about other people's art, so this blog is an expression of that.

 So this blog documents my own artistic personality through the things that interest me: the past, my own artistic processes, word and image, and the art of my contemporaries, living and dead.

-I've lived in Paris, Barcelona, Dusseldorf, Madrid, London, but now I call Chicago home.
-I am part of the adjunct faculty at Columbia College Chicago, where I teach a specialty class in the Fiction Writing department that uses the sketchbook and drawing to further the writing process.
+I've lived in Paris, Barcelona, Dusseldorf, Madrid, London, and Chicago.
+Currently I live in Tucson, Arizona, in the remote southwestern United States.
 I am also married to a writer, so the entwining of the word and the image continues in and out of the studio.
 To contact me, send an email to firstname.lastname@example.org.